 College Credits Needed for Candidacy:

-- An Associate’s Degree (or 60 credits towards a bachelor’s degree)
+- An Associate’s Degree (or 60 credits toward a bachelor’s degree)

 Total college credits routinely needed is 78 credits.
 On a rare occasion a candidate may have a combination of courses that would reduce that number.